Keilub/helloitscaleb/content/projects/5-aqua.md

 ##### the problem
 ## A Lost Cause in Cloudy Waters
 The old aquatic product brochure was like a neglected pond.
 It was murky and stagnant.
-It failed to capture the transformative power of SePRO's aquatic solutions.
+It was trying to say too much and ultimatly failed to say anything.
 Confusing information overwhelmed potential customers.
 It left them unsure which product to choose for their needs.

 <div class="page__gallery__wrapper">
   <div class="page__gallery__images">